ric03uec/cansible/README.md

 - keep docker as the only dependency to run this
 - minimal image with alpine (or something lightweight as the base)
 - keep this synchronized with ansible releases
-- works across all arch/OS combination that ansible supports